cornelk/beadmachine/README.md

 Bead boards width: 1 height: 1
 Beads width: 14 cm, height: 16 cm
 Bead colors used: 9
+Beads used 'H1 White': 525
 Beads used 'H37 Neon green': 38
-Beads used 'H10 Green': 30
 Beads used 'H47 Pastel Green': 72
+Beads used 'H38 Neon orange': 18
 Beads used 'H4 Orange': 10
 Beads used 'H27 Beige': 11
 Beads used 'H18 Black': 179
-Beads used 'H38 Neon orange': 18
+Beads used 'H10 Green': 30
 Beads used 'H35 Neon red': 13
-Beads used 'H1 White': 525
-Image processed in 8.0005ms
+Image processed in 3.0001ms
 ```

 The output of the HTML pattern file will look like this: